2.1 Study Recruitment and Sample Collection

 Kendall’s Tau Correlation Coefficient , a non-parametric measure of correlation that compares concordant and discordant pairs of ordered data to determine the extent of increasing or decreasing covariation between two variables, was used to evaluate monotonic relationships: 1) among molecular and morphological placental biomarkers; and 2) between placental biomarkers (molecular and morphological) and placental PBDE levels (wet-weight and lipid-normalized).
 We calculated the correlation between placental biomarkers and PBDE levels using the censored version of Kendall’s tau .
 We adjusted for multiple comparisons by estimating the false discovery rate (FDR) using the Benjamini and Hochberg method .

 To compare PBDE levels across immunoreactivity groups, we tested group mean differences (assuming a log-normal PBDE distribution) using MLE to account for left-censored PBDE data .
-From these bivariate censored regression/ANOVA models, we calculated pairwise percent (%) differences in PBDE levels as (eβ −1) ∗ 100 and the 95% confidence interval (95% CI) as (eβ ± 1.96 × SE −1) ∗ 100, where the referent group comprised placental samples in the < 25% (-) immunoreactivity group.
+From these bivariate censored regression/ANOVA models, we calculated the pairwise percent (%) differences in PBDE levels as (eβ −1) ∗ 100 and the 95% confidence interval (95% CI) as (eβ ± 1.96 × SE −1) ∗ 100, where the referent group comprised placental samples in the < 25% (-) immunoreactivity group.
+The beta coefficient from these models represents the difference in PBDE levels on the lognormal scale between moderate or high immunoreactivity groups and the referent group, while eβ represents the ratio of average PBDE levels between immunoreactivity groups.
 We also used the Fisher’s exact test to examine whether molecular immunoreactivity varied by high/low PBDE exposure (where PBDE levels were divided at the median and categorized into high vs. low exposure groups).

-In a secondary analysis, we re-examined placental biomarker associations with fetal liver and maternal serum PBDE levels, since we previously found moderate correlation between congeners across maternal-fetal tissues during mid-gestation (Varshavsky et al., Submitted), with cross-tissue correlations ranging from 0.18 (BDE-99) to ≥ 0.50 (BDE-47, -100, and -153) (p < 0.0001).
+In addition to assessing correlation between placental PBDE levels and placental biomarkers, we also re-examined placental biomarker associations with fetal liver and maternal serum PBDE levels, since we previously found moderate correlation between congeners across maternal-fetal tissues during mid- gestation, with cross-tissue correlations ranging from 0.18 (BDE-99) to ≥ 0.50 (BDE-47, -100, and -153) (p < 0.0001) .